wilkens-teaching/info3350-s22/README.md

 We will use:

 * **GitHub** (right here) to distribute lecture materials, code, and datasets.
 The current version of the syllabus (this page) is always on GitHub, too.
-* **Canvas** to distribute restricted readings and other non-public materials.
 * **CMS** to manage problem sets and other code work and to track grades.
+* **Canvas** to distribute restricted readings and other non-public materials, including Zoom links.
 * **Ed** for Q&A.

 Links and detailed info about each of these are available via the [course Canvas site](https://canvas.cornell.edu/courses/39210).

 ### Work and grading

-Grades will be based on weekly problem sets (50% in sum), a midterm mini-project (15%), reading responses (10% in sum), a take-home final exam or optional final project (20%), and class participation (5%). *You must achieve a passing grade in each of these components to pass the course.*
+Grades will be based on weekly problem sets (50% in sum), a midterm mini-project (15%), reading responses (10% in sum), a take-home final exam or optional final project (20%), and consistent professionalism (including attendance and participation) (5%). *You must achieve a passing grade in each of these components to pass the course.*

 **Graduate students** (enrolled in 6350) must complete a final project in place of the final exam and are strongly encouraged to attend an additional weekly section meeting for 6350 (Fridays, time to be determined).

+A small amount of **extra credit** will be awarded for IS/Communications SONA study completion (0.5 course point per SONA credit assigned to this class, up to 1.0 total course point) and for consistent, helpful contributions to Ed discussions (up to 1.0 course point).

 ### Texts and readings